gluon-lang/gluon/TUTORIAL.md

 ## Introduction

-This tutorial aims the explain the basics of embed_lang's syntax and semantics.
+This tutorial aims the explain the basics of gluon's syntax and semantics.

 ## Hello world